 In contrast to the current system of GST which requires only the details of invoice to be uploaded periodically in GSTR-1, the e-invoice system requires you to upload and get the invoice authenticated by the IRP system.
 Without further ado, let’s understand how e-invoice system works?

 For us to understand the workflow of the e-invoice system, it is important to know the participants of the system.
 The key participants of e-way bill system are represented in the below diagram along with their interactions.

 As depicted in the above diagram, the workflow of the e-invoice system can be categorized into 2 parts.
 First is the interaction between the business (supplier in case of invoice) and the Invoice Registration Portal (IRP).
 The second part is the interaction between the IRP and the GST/E-Way Bill Systems and the Buyer.
 Let’s now understand the e-invoice system in detail.

 The above illustrative diagram of e-invoice system is explained below

-With e-invoice already been implemented for bigger businesses and nearing deadline of implementing e-invoicing for 100 crores and above businesses, it is a necessity for the business to have an accounting or ERP software which will help you seamlessly generate e-invoice without impacting the way you use to operate your business.
-While the applicability of the e-invoice is for the business more than 100 crores currently, the long-term vision of the council is to implement the new e-invoicing system for all taxpayers irrespective of the turnover threshold.
+With e-invoice already been implemented for bigger businesses and nearing deadline of implementing e-invoicing for 50 crores and above businesses, it is a necessity for the business to have an accounting or ERP software which will help you seamlessly generate e-invoice without impacting the way you use to operate your business.
+While the applicability of the e-invoice is for the business more than 50 crores from 1st April,21, the long-term vision of the council is to implement the new e-invoicing system for all taxpayers irrespective of the turnover threshold.
 In the recent update, from 1st August 2023, e-Invoicing will be essential for all the registered persons whose aggregate turnover (based on PAN) in any prior fiscal year from 2017-18 onwards exceeds 5 crores.